 The gospel is a summons to faith and repentance.

-The final ingredient of the evangelistic message requires active repentance and faith.
-All who hear the gospel are summoned by God to repent and believe.
 As Packer points out, faith is more than an optimistic feeling, and repentance is more than a regretful feeling.
 Repentance and faith are both acts, as is made clear in the New Testament.3 Repentance and faith, also, are both required for the Christian.
 We must have both.

 The relation of God’s sovereignty to evangelism

 Packer then turns to the question of how Christians should understand God’s sovereignty in relation to evangelism.
 He argues that God is sovereign over all things, including the salvation of souls.
 However, he also says that God has chosen to use human beings as his instruments in bringing about salvation.
 This means that Christians are responsible to share the gospel, even though they know that ultimately it is God who saves people.
 He writes, God does not save men without their cooperation, but he does not save them by their cooperation either.
-Evangelism is our duty, despite our ignorance of God’s plan.
-We are to order our lives by the light of his law, not by our guesses about his plan.4

 The things that God is pleased to keep to himself (the number and identity of the elect, for instance, and when and how he purposes to convert whom) have no bearing on any man’s duty.
 They are not relevant in any way for the interpreting of any part of God’s law.